FREQUENTLY ASKED QUESTIONS

 A: LSC has a 2-stage application process.
-The first stage is an online application in which candidates submit their CV and answer two competency questions.
+The first stage is an online application in which candidates submit their CV, answer two competency questions and create a one-page deck for review.
 The second stage is a 30-minute interview that consists of a competency / motivational portion and a short consulting case study portion.

 Q: Does LSC recruit on a rolling basis?

 A: Yes, LSC recruits on a rolling basis.
 Applying earlier may be advantageous as consultant and lead consultant spaces are filled up as the recruitment cycle moves forward.

 A: There are 4 – 6 consultants per project team, of which one is the lead consultant.